-Performance Targets Perfor Payout Opportunity
+Performance Targets Perform Payout Opportunity

-Maximum 75th 150%
+Maximum 75th I 150%

-Target Standard Target: 50th percentile
+Target Standard Target: 50th percentile Modified Target: 60th percentile (less than -20% absolute TSR) 100%

-Threshold 25%
+Threshold 2 25%

-Below Threshold Bel 0%
+Below Threshold Belo w 25th percentile 0%

 Restricted Stock Units

 Each RSU represents the right to receive one share of our Class C common stock after the completion of the vesting period.
 The RSUs granted to the CEO and CFO in 2018 vest ratably, meaning that one-third of the award vests each year on the anniversary of the grant date, over a three-year period.
 The RSUs granted to Mr. Malcarney and Ms. Stillwell in 2018 will vest over a period of approximately two and a half years.